robbintt/smorgasbord/README.md

 - Persistent attributes: `prelogout_location`, `desc`, `health`, health_max`
     - Both health attributes are from my custom room, so it works.
 - The __server database is not under source control__.
 If you wish to keep a server instance, back it up carefully.
-- To Regenerate from git repository
+- To Regenerate from git repository (only if cloning fresh)
     1. `evennia --initsettings`
     2. `mkdir server/logs`
     3. `evennia migrate`